adthul/anagramateur/README.md

 ## Description

 **Anagramateur** is a very basic rails API.
-It roots to a single controller action that takes in 2 words(specified in the URL) and returns a json object of the 2 words used, and whether or not they are anagrams. enjoy!
+It routes to 1 of 2 controller actions.
+One that takes in 2 words(specified in the URL) and returns a json object of the 2 words used, and whether or not they are anagrams.
+The other that takes in 1 word and returns a json object with the word used and whether or not it is a palindrome. enjoy!

 ## Installation